How Hypnosis Works

 - Are looking for a short-term boost rather than a long-term solution.

 - Are "on the fence" about getting their problem resolved.
+(There are many forms of secondary gain, which we will discuss in your session.)

 "When you're hypnotized, you can concentrate intensely.
 This can be used to improve your well being"